Operation Eagle Claw: United States

-The official Operation Eagle Claw Memorial is at Arlington National Cemetery and is described by cemetery literature as:
+The official Operation Eagle Claw Memorial is at Arlington National Cemetery and is described by cemetery literature thusly:

 Iran

 The incident is considered as a US defeat and is commemorated annually in Tabas where government officials, religious leaders and people gather and display wreckage of the American planes and helicopters from the incident.
 A mosque called "gratitude mosque" was built at the crash site.
 On the road from Ashkezar to Tabas, at the location of Desert One there are several remnants of the operation, including wreckage and mock-ups of the RH-53D helicopters.

 An Iranian air-defense system is named Tabas, in commemoration of the crash site.
 At the old Tehran Airport, there is the shell of a RH-53D airframe on display.